planetfederal/composer/README.md

 # GeoServer Web Application

 This module contains the GeoServer web application.
+It is comprised of a backend api on the Java/GeoServer side, and an angular based client.

+## Building

 Building it requires Node be [installed](http://nodejs.org/).
-It is comprised of a backend api on the Java/GeoServer side, and an angular based client.
+In addition to installing node and npm it is recommended that `bower` and `grunt-cli` be installed globally.

+    npm install -g bower
+    npm install -g grunt-cli

+Once the node dependencies are satisifed invoke ant to build the module.

+    ant build

+This will result in a deployable GeoServer war file.

 ## Developing